Figure Comparitive

 As understood by the traditional Churches of Christ:

-God has provided man a rational plan of salvation that anyone can understand and follow.
+God has provided man with a rational plan of salvation that anyone can understand and follow.

-By following this plan (the salvation requirements of the New Testament) forgiveness is now provided to the believer.
+By following this plan (i.e. the moral and religious requirements of the New Testament) forgiveness of sins is now provided to the believer.

-The forgiveness of sins is provided to the believer through obedience and cooperation to the commands found in the New Testament.
+The forgiveness of sins is provided to the believer through their own positive response and obedience to the requirements of the New Testament.

-For example, if the believer will obey God's "5 step" plan of salvation (i.e. hear, believe, repent, confess and be "water" baptized), they can receive the forgiveness of sins.
+For example, if the believer will obey God’s “5 step” plan of salvation (i.e. hear, believe, repent, confess and be “water” baptized), he will receive the forgiveness of sins and thus salvation.

-Man has the moral power and ability to cooperate with all the necessary moral and religious commands that God requires.
+Man has the moral power and ability to fully cooperate with all of the necessary commands that God requires.

 Thus, when man chooses to cooperate and be obedient to them, he can now be saved.